-Lines of Credit: We have remaining available lines of credit from the Federal Home Loan Bank totaling \$137,084,000 at December 31, 2011.
+Lines of Credit: We have remaining available lines of credit from the Federal Home Loan Bank totaling \$205.0 million at December 31, 2012.
 We use these lines primarily to fund loans to customers.
 Funds acquired through this program are reflected on the consolidated balance sheet in short-term borrowings or long-term borrowings, depending on the repayment terms of the debt agreement.
-We also had \$90.1 million available on a short term line of credit with the Federal Reserve Bank at December 31, 2011, which is primarily secured by consumer loans, construction loans, farmland loans, and commercial and industrial loans.
+We also had \$80.5 million available on a short term line of credit with the Federal Reserve Bank at December 31, 2012, which is primarily secured by consumer loans, construction loans, farmland loans, and commercial and industrial loans and a \$6.0 million available line of credit with a correspondent bank.

-Short-term Borrowings: Total short-term borrowings increased \$14,374,000 from \$1,582,000 at December 31, 2010 to \$15,956,000 at December 31, 2011.
-This increase was used principally to replace maturing brokered certificates of deposit.
+Short-term Borrowings: Total short-term borrowings consisting entirely of advances from the Federal Home Loan Bank having original maturities of 30 days or less decreased \$12.0 million from \$16.0 million at December 31, 2011 to \$4.0 million at December 31, 2012.
 See Note 11 of the accompanying consolidated financial statements for additional disclosures regarding our short-term borrowings.

-Long-term Borrowings: Total long-term borrowings of \$270,254,000 at December 31, 2011 and \$304,109,000 at December 31, 2010 consisted primarily of funds borrowed on available lines of credit from the Federal Home Loan Bank and structured reverse repurchase agreements with two unaffiliated institutions.
-Borrowings from the Federal Home Loan Bank totaled \$160,325,000 at December 31, 2011, compared to \$182,375,000 outstanding at December 31, 2010.
+Long-term Borrowings: Long-term borrowings historically have been used to fund our loan growth, however over the past four years long-term borrowings have been reduced significantly as our balance sheet contracted.
+Total long-term borrowings of \$203.3 million at December 31, 2012 and \$270.3 million at December 31, 2011 consisted primarily of funds borrowed on available lines of credit from the Federal Home Loan Bank and structured reverse repurchase agreements with two unaffiliated institutions.
+Borrowings from the Federal Home Loan Bank totaled \$122.7 million at December 31, 2012, compared to \$160.3 million outstanding at December 31, 2011.
 We have a term loan with an unrelated financial institution that is secured by the common stock of our subsidiary bank, with an interest rate of prime minus 50 basis points, and matures in 2017.
-The outstanding balance of this term loan was \$9,929,000 at December 31, 2011 and \$11,734,000 at December 31, 2010.
+The outstanding balance of this term loan was \$8.6 million at December 31, 2012 and \$9.9 million at December 31, 2011.
 During 2007, we entered into \$110 million of structured reverse repurchase agreements, with terms ranging from 5 to 10 years and call features ranging from 2 to 3.5 years in which they are callable by the purchaser.
-Long term borrowings were principally used to fund our loan growth.
-These structured reverse repurchase agreements totaled \$100,000,000 at December 31, 2011.
+These structured reverse repurchase agreements totaled \$72.0 million at December 31, 2012.
 Refer to Note 11 of the accompanying consolidated financial statements for additional information regarding our long-term borrowings.

-Subordinated Debentures: We have subordinated debt totaling \$16.8 million at December 31, 2011 and 2010.
+Subordinated Debentures: We have subordinated debt totaling \$16.8 million at December 31, 2012 and 2011.
 Subordinated debt qualifies as Tier 2 regulatory capital until the debt is within 5 years of maturity, at which time, the qualifying amount is decreased by 20 percent each year until maturity.
-During 2009, we issued \$6.8 million in subordinated debt, of which \$5 million was issued to an affiliate of a director of Summit.
+During 2009, we issued \$6.8 million in subordinated debt, of which \$5.0 million was issued to an affiliate of a director of Summit.
 We also issued \$1.0 million and \$0.8 million to two unrelated parties.
 These three issuances bear an interest rate of 10 percent per annum, have a term of 10 years, and are not prepayable by us within the first five years.
-During 2008, \$10 million of subordinated debt was issued to an unrelated institution, which bears a variable interest rate of 1 month LIBOR plus 275 basis points, has a term of 7.5 years.
+During 2008, \$10.0 million of subordinated debt was issued to an unrelated institution, which bears a variable interest rate of 1 month LIBOR plus 275 basis points, has a term of 7.5 years.